Burmese cat: Health

-Certain UK bloodlines suffer from an acute teething disorder in young kittens (FOPS: Feline Orofacial Pain Syndrome), where the eruption of the second teeth causes extreme discomfort and the young cat tears at its face to try to alleviate the pain.
+The Burmese is the most commonly affected breed for feline orofacial pain syndrome (FOPS).
+Certain UK bloodlines suffer from this acute teething disorder in young kittens, where the eruption of the second teeth causes extreme discomfort and the young cat tears at its face to try to alleviate the pain.
 Eruption of the new teeth in the jaw that causes the problem; these cannot be removed until they have erupted, by which time the problem ceases.
 Pain relief intervention should be considered, to prevent overt self-trauma.
 Apart from scarring caused by the self-mutilation, the cat seems to recover completely.

 The Burmese is predisposed to congenital hypotrichosis.

 The Burmese is one of the more commonly affected breeds for gangliosidosis 2.
 An autosomal recessive mutation of the HEXB gene is responsible for the condition in the breed.

 The Burmese is the cat breed most often affected by hypokalaemia.
 An autosomal recessive mutation of the WNK4 gene is responsible for congenital forms of hypokalaemia in the breed.

-The Burmese is the most commonly affected breed for feline orofacial pain syndrome.